ksator/junos-orchestration-with-vagrant/README.md

 ### What to find in this repository:

-There are 4 examples into this repository:
+There are 4 ready to use examples into this repository:

 - **3_vsrx_vagrant_non_provisionning** has vagrant details for 3 vsrx (ffp) connected together in a triangle topology.